Menu

 Unlike regular bras, post-surgical bras are designed with soft, breathable fabric, a front closure for easy wear, and a snug but gentle fit that keeps everything in place.
 They also provide light compression, which helps boost circulation while also minimizing swelling without being too tight.

-Most surgeons recommend wearing a surgical bra for several weeks to help stabilize your implants and boost the healing process, leading to the best possible results after breast augmentation.
+Most surgeons recommend wearing a surgical bra for several weeks to help stabilize your breast implants and boost the healing process, leading to the best possible results after breast augmentation.
 Once your doctor gives the go-ahead, you can transition to other styles, but in the early weeks, a good surgical bra is a must.
 It keeps you comfortable, and makes recovery easier.

 Choosing Loose, Comfortable Clothing